thristan-9/thristan-9/README.md

 <h2> React Developer </h2>

 <h3>
-  I Am 20 years old with 5 years of experience working in a Saas company.
+  I Am 20 years old with 5 years of experience.
 </h3>

 * 📫 How to reach me: <a href="https://www.linkedin.com/in/thristan-gabriel-deretti/" target="_blank">Linkedin</a>